brainbehindx/mosquito-transport/bin/README.md

 extract_mosquito_backup password=your_custom_password storage=../junk dest=./backup.bin dbName=my_admin_db/my_main_db/other_db
 ```

 - `dest` is the destination to write the backup to, can be a file path or an http/https line.
-Defaults to `mosquito_backup.bin`.
+Defaults to `mosquito_backup.bin`
-- `dbName` should contain list of databases to extracts seperated with forward slash or "$" to extract all databases. backup is performed on "mongodb://localhost:27017".
+- `dbName` should contain list of databases to extracts seperated with forward slash or "$" to extract all databases. backup is performed on "mongodb://localhost:27017"
-- `password` is use for encrypting the backup data.
+- `password` is use for encrypting the backup data
-- `storage` is the directory to storage file.
+- `storage` is the directory to storage file

 Executing only `extract_mosquito_backup` will use "mosquito.config.js" file in the current working directory.
 If the config file is not found, then command `extract_mosquito_backup dbName=$` will used